hcengineering/platform/README.md

-rush build    # Will build all the required packages. rush bundle   # Will prepare bundles. rush docker:build   # Will build Docker containers for all applications in the local Docker environment. docker-compose up -d --force-recreate # Will set up all the containers
+rush build    # Will build all the required packages. rush bundle   # Will prepare bundles. rush docker:build   # Will build Docker containers for all applications in the local Docker environment. docker compose up -d --force-recreate # Will set up all the containers
 ```

 or just: